brntsllvn/wtf.parity/_posts/2019-05-29-why-this-blog.markdown

 [Heuristics for Parity](/) is a collection of practical guidance.

 Wait.
-My wife needed _no_ heuristics, why do I?
+My wife needs _no_ heuristics, why do I?
 Because I've been screwing up a long time.
 Acknowledging my shortcoming as an equal partner is the first step toward correcting it.
 Heuristics are tasks and thought patterns I'm transforming into habits.

 This blog is not just my ramblings.